bengroulx/bengroulx.com/_pages/about/index.md

 All typefaces used on this site are served via [Typekit](https://typekit.com/).
 Body copy is set in [Tablet Gothic](https://typekit.com/fonts/tablet-gothic), with headers and pull-text in [Ronnia](https://typekit.com/fonts/coranto-2); both typefaces are created by the terrific [TypeTogether](https://typekit.com/foundries/typetogether) foundry.

 Hosting is supplied by the impeccable service of [Lithium Hosting](http://lithiumhosting.com/billing/aff.php?aff=335).
 Databases and hosting drives me bananas, and their services cover everything I need.

 ***

-## Manifesto

-##### Hear Me
-I offer reactions, not answers.
-An answer implies there is but one constant result, which simply cannot provide a successful design outcome.
-There is no “perfect,” just “better.”
-I offer reactions; reactions with insight into how <span class="strike">users</span> your specific audience can make better use of your digital products and services.

-##### Trust Me
-Success requires faith.
-You have hired — or are looking to hire — an individual or organization to help create or improve your product.
-You are spending money, sometimes a lot, on evaluation, strategy, time, and resources that you cannot provide yourself.
-Trust the given expertise, and thoroughly take the recommendations into consideration.
-The initial desire does not often match the necessary conclusion, the one that helps.

-##### Pay Me
-Good design is not guessing, nor can it be done in twenty-two minutes.
-It involves considered approach and examined refinement to achieve success.
-Your product’s future requires investment; the design I do, and the work involved in it, provides tremendous insight.
-Your product will be *better*, and that in itself is a matter containing immense value and worth.

-***